This information is intended for use by health professionals

 Laboratory tests have suggested that, when used together, this product may cause damage to latex contraceptives.
 Consequently the effectiveness of such contraceptives may be reduced.
 Patients should be advised to use alternative precautions for at least five days after using this product.

-Concomitant medication with vaginal clotrimazole and oral tacrolimus (FK-506; immunosuppressant) might lead to increased tacrolimus plasma levels levels and similarly with sirolimus.
+Concomitant treatment with vaginal clotrimazole and oral tacrolimus (FK- 506; immunosuppressant) might lead to increased tacrolimus plasma levels and similarly with sirolimus.
 Patients should thus be closely monitored for signs and symptoms of tacrolimus or sirolimus overdosage, if necessary by determination of the respective plasma levels.

 There are limited amount of data from the use of clotrimazole in pregnant women.
 Animal studies with clotrimazole have shown reproductive toxicity at high oral doses (see section 5.3).
 At the low systemic exposures of clotrimazole following vaginal treatment, harmful effects with respect to reproductive toxicity are not predicted.

 Clotrimazole can be used during pregnancy, but only under the supervision of a physician or midwife.